 The entire flashback about the war in Ishval is a Tear Jerker marathon that lasts a whole collected volume of the manga.
 Also, Ed digging up the body they transmuted when trying to bring back their mother to see if it was really her, and Hohopapa's Manly Tears when Ed tells him his mother's last words.

-It wasn't the Hughes' funeral itself which was so profoundly impacting.
-What really brings everyone to tears is poor little Elysia:
+It wasn't Maes Hughes' funeral itself which was so profoundly impacting.
+What really brings everyone to tears is poor little Elicia:

-In the manga, during Elysia's outcry, even the Fuhrer is unable to keep his composure, with his hands shaking on his swords pommel.
+During Elicia's outcry, even the Fuhrer is unable to keep his composure, with his hands shaking on his sword's pommel.
 And considering who he is (on so many levels), this is especially emotional.
 However, it's later revealed he was shaking for a different, much less sympathetic reason... which is an even biggerTear Jerker, since it feels like a complete kick in the pants.
 He wasn't shaking with sadness.
 He was shaking with anger, annoyed that Elicia was loudly crying during what he believes should be a moment of silence.

 Armstrong trying and failing to keep from weeping at the funeral can be quite jarring, if only because it's one of the few times in the series where his shedding of tears isn't played for laughs.